There are many reasons, unrelated to wingshooting, that we buy hunting dogs.

 My son, in a move that you only see on slapstick sitcoms, whips his head to me and with wide eyes says, “Dad!
 This is the breed that we want to get!”

-As I reflect on the decision-making process of picking a hunting dog breed, I’ve found myself thinking about all the reasons I bought a hunting dog and, to my surprise, there were a lot of them that had nothing to do with hunting.
-Directly, anyway.
+As I reflect on the decision-making process of picking a hunting dog breed, I’ve found myself thinking about all the reasons I bought a hunting dog.
+To my surprise, there were a lot of them that had nothing to do with hunting.

 To read more stories about the journey of hunting dogs and hunting dog owners check out: Gun Dog Confidential